 - its greater privacy

-- favourable taxation for companies (it boasts one of the lowest total tax rates in Western Europe)
+- favorable taxation for companies (it boasts one of the lowest total tax rates in Western Europe)

 - access to deposits and protection against local, political, or financial instability.